Parks Rules and Regulations

 If you are planning an event in any of our parks, please complete a facility use permit available from the Department of Parks, Library and Recreation, Centennial Square.
 The completion of this permit will assure you that park operations and maintenance will not take place during your event if possible.
 There is a $30.00 charge to complete this permit.
 Click on the FACILITY USE PERMIT, fill out and mail.

 To help you plan ahead for family outings and other special events, the pavilions in Pioneer, Columbine, Prairie, Wisdom and Propst Parks are available for reservations on a first-come, first-serve basis.
-The City of Sterling now has seven pavilions for your enjoyment and reservations can be made at any time during the current calendar year.
+The City of Sterling now has seven pavilions for your enjoyment and reservations can be made at any time during the current calendar year, the amount of the reservation is $30.00.
 The pavilions, which have not been reserved, are available for drop-in use on a first-come, first-serve basis.
-For more information call the Department of PLR at 522-9700, or click on a park in the gallery to the right and reserve its pavilion for your event.
+For more information call the Department of PLR at 522-9700, or click here, PAVILION RESERVATION FORM to print out a form and fill it out and return it to City Hall.

 Rules for Multi-Use Paths